ʻAkiapōlāʻau: Distribution

 The ʻakiapōlāʻau occurs mainly in old-growth mesic and wet forests in Kaʻū, Hilo District, and Hamakua.
 Koa (Acacia koa) and ʻōhiʻa lehua (Metrosideros polymorpha) are dominant canopy species in its habitat.
 Disease-carrying mosquitoes have restricted it to elevations of between 1300 and 2100 m.
-It formerly inhabited māmane (Sophora chrysophylla) -naio (Myoporum sandwicense) dry forests at elevations of 1900 to 2900 m on Mauna Kea, but this population was extirpated in 2002.
+It formerly inhabited māmane (Sophora chrysophylla) and naio (Myoporum sandwicense) dry forests at elevations of 1900 to 2900 m on Mauna Kea, but this population was extirpated in 2002.

 Diet

 It feeds on insects which are found hidden within the branches of the trees, along with the nectar of flowers shaped like its bill.
 It also looks for invertebrates at the floor of the forest where there is a large amount of natural growth.
 This bird uses its long bill to peck open the bark to reach the larvae; it then uses its thin upper bill to probe out the meal and its lower bill to crush its meal.